ED-Copilot: Reduce Emergency Department Wait Time with Language Model Diagnostic Assistance: Conclusion

 \section{Conclusion}

-In this paper, we aim at reducing emergency department wait time through time-cost-effective diagnostic assistance, in collaboration with ED clinicians.
-Specifically, we curate \benchmark, a benchmark that contains comprehensive laboratory information annotated with medically relevant groupings alongside key clinical outcomes that serve as useful approximations of ED wait-time.
-Using \benchmark, we propose \method, an AI system that provides time-cost-effective diagnostic assistance for ED clinicians, by recommending informative laboratory groups, and flagging patients at high risk of critical outcome and lengthened ED stay. \method\ outperforms baselines by significantly improving prediction accuracy and reducing laboratory time costs.
-Further, its language model backbone allows personalized diagnostic assistance to better address the needs of patients who present atypically.
-We believe that this work serves as a stepping stone towards AI-driven solutions in the ED, and we hope that \benchmark\ will spur interest in applying advancements in ML and language models to tackle this critical healthcare challenge.
+In this paper, we aim at reducing emergency department wait time through time-cost-effective diagnostic assistance.
+In collaboration with ED clinicians, we curate \benchmark, a benchmark that contains comprehensive laboratory information annotated with medically relevant groupings alongside key clinical outcomes that serve as useful approximations to ED wait-time.
+Using \benchmark, we propose \method, an AI system that provides time-cost-effective diagnostic assistance for ED clinicians, recommending informative laboratory groups and flagging patients at high risks of critical outcome and lengthened ED stay. \method\ outperforms baselines by significantly improved prediction accuracy and reduced laboratory time-costs.
+Its language model backbone allows for personalized diagnostic assistance to better address the needs of severe patients.
+We believe this work takes a step towards AI-driven assistance in the ED and hope that \benchmark\ spurs interest in applying advancements in AI to tackle this critical healthcare challenge.